 With the always-shifting nature of online popularity, it’s probably not surprising that video platforms change rapidly.
-Last year, 85% of businesses were using video as a marketing tool and 92% of those marketers credited video as an important part of their marketing strategy.
+In 2019, 85% of businesses were using video as a marketing tool and 92% of those marketers credited video as an important part of their marketing strategy.
 With everyone online and trends changing quickly, you don’t want to be left out or left behind by not being on top of your video marketing strategy.

-As the newest video sharing app on the block, this time last year TikTok was largely an untapped market for businesses.
-Now, with 800 million active users worldwide (not including the 600 million active users in China alone) — and 2.5 million users in Australia — spending an average 52 minutes per day on the app, more and more businesses are taking the plunge into the new platform.
+As the newest video sharing app on the block, back in 2019, TikTok was largely an untapped market for businesses.
+Now, with 689 million active users worldwide (not including the 600 million active users in China alone) — and 2.5 million users in Australia — spending an average 52 minutes per day on the app, more and more businesses are taking the plunge into the new platform.
 There are plenty of ways to reach younger audiences through TikTok, by producing original content, getting involved in challenges, and paying for advertisements or influencer marketing.

 Focus on consumers.

 Videos are a huge part of how today’s consumers make decisions, making them a great way to position your business, product or service as one of choice.
 If you want potential customers to imagine themselves engaging with your brand, you have to create video marketing content from their perspective.
 Ask yourself what they would want, then deliver it.

 One thing consumers want is explainer videos, with studies showing that short and concise DIYs, how-to clips and other explanatory product videos help customers feel more comfortable with their buying choices.
 If done right, this kind of content can educate, entertain and advertise all at the same time.